 remedy such as a nasal decongestant spray, for example, Afrin or Neo-Synephrine

-so they are recommended for short-term usage.
-Moreover, do not use if
+recommended for short-term use only.
+Do not use if

 the patient has